Inland River Allisions: Engaging the Right Expert

 The claim settlement process, when working with the USACE, is governed by United States Code and Army Regulation.
 Vessel owners and operators, as well as their insurers and maritime attorneys, are typically less familiar with procedures and technical processes than ordinary claim settlement processes.
 Repair contracts awarded by the USACE have their own nuances and may involve agreements with specific contractors.

 It is recommended that parties involved in a vessel allision with a lock and dam identify forensic professionals familiar with the complexities of this process.
-Forensic experts with specific expertise in naval architecture, marine engineering, civil/structural engineering, and building consulting help ensure the scope of damage is accurate, repair proposals and estimates are fair and reasonable, and materials, assets utilized, and labour are consistent with the claim of damage.
+Forensic experts with specific expertise in naval architecture, marine engineering, civil/structural engineering, and building consulting help ensure the scope of damage is accurate, repair proposals and estimates are fair and reasonable, and materials, assets utilized, and labor are consistent with the claim of damage.

 Know the Process and Find the Right Experts